 6 Reasons to Own a Dog by Dr. Rahi’s Integrative Aesthetics™ Specialist

-Learn the importance and benefits animal therapy by Dr. Rahi’s Integrative Aesthetics™ Specialist.
-For more information, call us or simply schedule an appointment online!
-We have 2 convenient locations to serve you in Beverly Hills CA, and SoHo NY!
+Learn the importance and benefits of animal therapy by Dr. Rahi’s Integrative Aesthetics™ Specialist.
+For more information, contact us or simply schedule an appointment online!
+We serve patients from Beverly Hills, CA.

 The concept of animal therapy, specifically dog therapy, has been around for centuries.
 The mysterious bond between human and canine is undeniable.